LACMIP/emu/docs/_documentation/imaging.md

 # File names
 ## Script

-When images containing images of barcoded specimen labels are saved to one of the `TO_PROCESS` folders in [Google Drive]({{ site.baseurl }}/documetation/imaging/#google-drive), they will be renamed and reorganized overnight.
+When images containing images of barcoded specimen labels are saved to one of the "TO_PROCESS" folders in [Google Drive]({{ site.baseurl }}/documetation/imaging/#google-drive), they will be renamed and reorganized overnight.
 Please thoroughly review the documentation on the barcode reading [script](https://github.com/LACMIP/imaging) for more information on how to implement this step of the imaging workflow.

 :repeat: The file `Imaging-FileName-Taxonomy.csv` should be periodically refreshed by re-running the "IP Basic Taxonomy Output for Imaging" report on all existing Catalogue records and overwriting the older CSV file in _LACMIP Imaging > Imaging Templates_.
 This CSV couples with the python script to insert currently accepted taxonomy into image file names.
 {: .notice--warning}